ministryofjustice/operations-engineering/.github/ISSUE_TEMPLATE/support_request.md

 ---
 name: Operations Engineering Support Request
 about: Create support request issue
-title: ''
+title: 'Support Request'
-labels: ''
+labels: 'Support'
 assignees: ''

 ---

 ## Support Request

-Add label for service associated to support request and then close issue.
+A default label of `Support` will be added to the issue.
+Also add a second label for service associated to support request.
+Then close issue.

 Label options are:
 -